The Role of Neurotransmitters in ADHD: Dopamine and Beyond

 Medication Mechanisms: Pharmacological treatments typically involve stimulant medications like methylphenidate or amphetamines that increase the availability of dopamine and norepinephrine in synaptic clefts.
 Non-stimulants like atomoxetine impact norepinephrine systems primarily but also influence serotonin activity.

-Natural Alternatives: Dietary supplements such as omega-3 fatty acids have shown some promise by modulating cell membrane function, thereby indirectly impacting neurotransmission.
+Natural Alternatives: Dietary such as fatty acids have shown some promise by modulating cell membrane function, thereby indirectly impacting neurotransmission.
 Certain herbal extracts may have similar effects, although research is currently limited.

 These strategies underscore a multi-modal approach to intervention, capitalising on an intricate understanding of brain chemistry while considering potential adverse effects and individual preferences regarding treatment modalities.